-Encyclopedia Britannica is the oldest English encyclopedia still in production with its roots dating all the way back to 1768.
+Encyclopedia Britannica is the oldest English encyclopedia still in production, with roots dating all the way back to 1768.
 If you went to school before the dawn of Wikipedia, you might have fond memories of rummaging through Britannica’s pages while researching a sixth-grade report.

-Britannica is working on bringing a lot of new features and content to their iOS app, which gives them more options to present information in numerous vibrant forms that aren’t confined to the physical pages of books.
+Britannica is working on bringing a lot of new features and content to its iOS app, which gives more options to present information in numerous vibrant forms that aren’t confined to the physical pages of books.
 Britannica’s iOS app is free to download but requires a monthly fee of $1.99.